hiroshi-unno/coar/cav21ae_rel/README.md

 # CAV21 Artifact Evaluation: PCSat

-We explain how to use PCSat, a CHC/pCSP/pfwCSP constraint solver.
+We explain how to use PCSat, a pfwCSP constraint solver.
 Technical details are explained in the following paper.

 Hiroshi Unno, Tachio Terauchi, and Eric Koskinen.
 Constraint-based Relational Verification.
 CAV 2021.

 ## Getting Started

-You can choose either of the following two options.

 ### Using Dockerfile